Rain Man: Plot

 During the course of the journey, Charlie learns more about Raymond, including his ability to instantly perform complex calculations and count hundreds of objects at once, far beyond the typical range of human abilities.
 He also realizes that Raymond had lived with the family as a child and was the "Rain Man" (Charlie's infantile pronunciation of "Raymond"), a comforting figure Charlie had remembered as an imaginary friend.
-Raymond had saved an infant Charlie from being scalded by hot bathwater one day, but Sanford blamed Raymond for nearly injuring Charlie, and committed him to the institution, as he was unable to speak up for himself and correct the misunderstanding.
+Raymond had saved an infant Charlie from being scalded by hot bathwater one day, but Sanford blamed Raymond for nearly injuring Charlie and committed him to the institution, as he was unable to speak up for himself and correct the misunderstanding.

-Charlie's creditor repossesses the Lamborghinis, forcing him to refund his buyers' down payments and leaving him deeply in debt.
+Wyatt repossesses the Lamborghinis, forcing Charlie to refund his buyers' down payments and leaving him deeply in debt.
 Having passed Las Vegas, he and Raymond return to Caesars Palace and devise a plan to win the needed money by playing blackjack and counting cards with Raymond's abilities.
 Although the casino bosses obtain videotape evidence of the scheme and ask them to leave, Charlie successfully wins $86,000 to cover his debts.
 He also reconciles with Susanna, who has rejoined the brothers in Las Vegas.

 Returning to Los Angeles, Charlie meets with Dr. Bruner, who offers him $250,000 to walk away from Raymond.
-Charlie refuses, saying he is no longer upset about being cut out of Sanford's will, but he wants to have a relationship with Raymond.
-At a meeting with a court-appointed psychiatrist, Raymond proves to be unable to decide for himself what he wants.
+Charlie refuses, saying he is no longer upset about being cut out of Sanford's will but he wants to have a relationship with Raymond.
+At a meeting with court-appointed psychiatrist Dr. Marston, Raymond proves to be unable to decide for himself what he wants.
 Charlie stops the questioning and tells Raymond he is happy to have him as his brother.
 As Raymond and Dr. Bruner board a train to return to the institution, Charlie promises to visit in two weeks.